The federal tax credit for solar energy systems

 What if we don't have that much tax liability?

 No worries.
 You can claim as much of the tax credit as you can.
 Any unclaimed balance can be carried forward to the next year.
-So if your tax credit value is $4,500 (for example) and you claim $3,000 of it in the year of your solar installation, you can carry $1,500 forward to the next tax year.
+So if your tax credit value is $4,500, and you only claim $3,000 of it in the year of your solar installation, you can carry the remaining $1,500 forward to the next tax year.

 What if we might never have that much tax liability?